Earswick

 Earswick is a village and civil parish in the unitary authority of the City of York in North Yorkshire, England.
 It lies between Huntington and Strensall about 4 mi north of York.

 According to the 2001 census the parish had a population of 819, increasing to 876 at the 2011 Census.

 The village was historically part of the North Riding of Yorkshire until 1974.
 It was then a part of the district of Ryedale in North Yorkshire from 1974 until 1996.
 Since 1996 it has been part of the City of York unitary authority.

+The name Earswick derives from the Old English Aethelricswīc meaning 'Aethelric's trading settlement'.